mrled/keymap.click/docs/devnotes.md

 and the backspace/delete/esc/tab keys are all really ugly and pixelated, especially on non-retina.

+## Have a per-key preview image for slack/twitter/etc

+Now that I can link to individual keys, seems like I really ought to have a preview image for each one.

+Also should change the page title.

 # Development notes and completed to do items

 This was originally added as part of a big wip commit.